OlafD/Simple-SharePoint-Metrics/README.md

 <img src="https://github.com/OlafD/Simple-SharePoint-Metrics/blob/master/img/Sample.PNG" />

 By configuring the Search Results webpart with additional query settings, it is possible to limit the search results.
 For example to show just the usage of the Site Pages.

+The prepared display templates and header scripts can show
+- lifetime visits and recent visits
+- visits of the last 7 days
+- visits of the lat 3 months